A Message from Dr. Beverlie Dietze

 • And so much more.

-Drop us an email – tell us what you would like to see in upcoming issues.
+Drop us an email and tell us what you would like to discover in upcoming issues.

-Your annual subscription includes four issues published quarterly and will begin with Volume 1, Summer 2021, followed by the Fall and Winter 2021 editions.
-You can choose to order DIGITAL issues sent directly to your inbox or DIGITAL + PRINT issues sent to your address.
+Your annual subscription includes four issues published quarterly and will begin with Volume 2, Spring 2022, followed by the Summer, Fall and Winter 2022 editions.

 We love getting letters!
 Send us your ideas, comments and suggestions.